 Wisconsin is one of nine states that use a community property system.
-This means that all property owned by the parties, except if acquired by gift or inheritance, is considered joint property, owned by both spouses.
+This means that all property owned by the parties, except if acquired by gift or inheritance, is considered joint property which must be divided at the time of the divorce.
 Accordingly, it is imperative to have an accurate list of all assets including retirement accounts.

-Retirement plans are generally classified as either defined contribution plans or defined benefit, also known as pension, plans.
+Retirement plans are generally classified as either defined contribution plans, such as a 401(k) or IRA, or defined benefit plans, such as pensions.
 Defined contribution plans are often maintained by employers and are structured as savings or investment plans.
 This plan can be paid as a lump sum upon retirement while a defined benefit, or pension plan, is generally paid in monthly or annual payments.